awsajp/ec2-spot-workshops/workshops/ec2-spot-game-day/Module2-EKS/README.md

 Upload the jpg file into the input S3 Bucket

-  `Use manual / automation upload
+   `$ Use manual / automation upload`

+Upload the jpg file into the input S3 Bucket

+  `$ Check the output S3 bucket`

 ### Step7 : How to simulate spot interruption and test your apps against the interruptions

 ##### Deploy the CFN stack ec2-spot-gameday-module2-eks-spotfleet.yaml.
 Enter the EKS Stack name in parameters section